Lakshmipathi/dduper/INSTALL.md

 `dduper` relies on BTRFS checksums.
 To expose these checksums to userspace you need to apply additional patch on btrfs-progs first.
 This introduces a new command to dump csum using `btrfs inspect-internal dump-csum`.

 If you are using latest btrfs-progs you can get it from this repo `patch/btrfs-progs-v5.6.1/`.
-Optionally, you can also download the patch from here https://patchwork.kernel.org/patch/10540229

 Steps should be similar to: